 Thomas Mann’s Der Tod in Venedig (Death in Venice) is, for me, one of the greatest stories ever written: both its beauty and its heartbreak are stiflingly intense.
 And it includes probably the most concisely effective description of character I’ve ever read.
-A ‘careful observer’ says of the protagonist, ‘“You see, Aschenbach has only ever lived like this” – and the speaker closed the fingers of his left hand tightly into a fist – “and never like this” – and he let his open hand hang comfortably down from the back of the chair’ (‘“Sehen Sie, Aschenbach hat von jeher nur so gelebt” – und der Sprecher schloß die Finger seiner Linken fest zur Faust; “niemals so” – und er ließ die geöffnete Hand bequem von der Lehne des Sessels hängen’).
+A ‘careful observer’ says of the protagonist, ‘“You see, Aschenbach has only ever lived like this” – and the speaker closed the fingers of his left hand tightly into a fist – “and never like this” – and he let his open hand hang comfortably down from the back of the chair’ (In the German original: ‘“Sehen Sie, Aschenbach hat von jeher nur so gelebt” – und der Sprecher schloß die Finger seiner Linken fest zur Faust; “niemals so” – und er ließ die geöffnete Hand bequem von der Lehne des Sessels hängen’).
 This man and this life have always obeyed the mantra of control.

 It’s hard to know where to start with something this big, and I don’t want to try to tackle control head-on, since that would make for a post even more interminable than my usual.
 Control has come up in some way or other in the majority of the posts I’ve written; I’ve often referred to it using the phrase ‘the illusion of control’.
 Here I want to try to sneak up on that illusion from one particular angle: the role of chance, or contingency.

 Anyway, this week I went for a trip on Lancer.
 My partner and I, and for two days my mother too, brought her back to Oxford from a place you could reach in an hour by car, but which took us a gentle five days to get back from by boat.
-We pootled along for hours a day, watching the canal and then the river go by, feeding ducks, opening locks, finding nice quiet mooring places at lunchtime and in the evening, being away from work and all the least savoury bits of the modern world and generally feeling like everything had slowed down to a tenth of its usual pace.
-As part of our silly Waitrose thing, we’d placed an online order to collect from a branch we worked out we should get to by mid-morning of our second day’s cruising.
+We pootled along for hours a day, watching the canal and then the river float by, feeding ducks, opening locks, finding nice quiet mooring places at lunchtime and in the evening, being away from work and all the least savoury bits of the modern world and generally feeling like everything had slowed down to a tenth of its usual pace.
+As part of our silly Waitrose thing, we’d placed an online order to collect from a branch that we worked out we should get to by mid-morning of our second day’s cruising.
 In the event, we underestimated our speed (rarely something you end up saying when narrowboating), and found ourselves a few miles past the shop by the time we stopped on the first evening.
 We thought we might get the train there and back, and then in the morning I had the idea that we could run there and get the train back, since we’d been planning to have a little run sometime that week anyway, and it’s always nice to have an actual destination.
 So that was what we did, and it was fun retracing our progress along the canal from the previous day, and enjoying our free lattes while we cooled down and waited for our groceries to be brought to us.

 What makes this a story about anorexia?
 Well, I caught myself at various points reacting to the distinct chain of contingency present in that sequence of events and decisions and their effects.
 There were all sorts of things that could very obviously have been different.
 It didn’t matter which of them were supposedly part of the plan and which felt more like hazard: each of them might very easily have been otherwise.
 There was my only brief look online for Waitrose branches around Newbury, there was a particular canal route planner to get a journey time estimate from, there was the time we’d agreed to meet the boat’s co-owners at the handover point, there was the advice from them to go and explore the little village and the fact of buying some quiche from the bakery for lunch before we set off, there was the loveliness of cruising along in the hot sunshine that day and not wanting to find a stopping place till it was quite late, there was the fact of just having a couple of cookies before running and then a big brunch afterwards, and of the shop being just far enough from the railway station and our bags of food and drink just heavy enough that we decided not to bother with the train and just call a taxi instead, which cost quite a bit but worked nicely… My reaction to all these interlocking mini-happenstances was for the most part simply to observe them with interest, but I think I noticed them at all as connected elements because there was a little part of me that remembered how it would have been.